 Prepare a New Deed to Avoid Probate

 Ideally, you won't just "add" your child's name to your existing deed.
-You'll create a new deed with a group of owners, perhaps you, your spouse, and your child.
+Instead, you'll create a new deed with a group of owners, perhaps you, your spouse, and your child.
 You'll become joint tenants with rights of survivorship.

 If you simply add your child's name to your existing deed, he won't necessarily have rights of survivorship.
 He won't automatically inherit your share of the property when you die.
-Adding the name only gives him an ownership interest in the house both currently and in the future, while your own ownership interest would still be subject to probate.
+Adding the name only gives him an ownership interest in the house both currently and in the future, while your ownership interest would still be subject to probate.

 Creating a whole new deed with rights of survivorship sidesteps this problem.
 "Survivorship" means that when one owner dies, their share of the property shifts by law to the owner or owners who survive them.

 Consider Using an Attorney